tjensengit/appm-4600-numerics/syllabus.md

 - lots of calculus, including: Taylor's theorem, fundamental theorem of calculus, IVT, EVT, MVT, sequences and series, limits, continuity, Riemann sums, L'Hopital's rule
 - Facts about polynomial roots (fundamental theorem of algebra); complex numbers
 - Vector spaces, subspaces, bases
-- Solving ODEs; ODE theory
-- Solving linear equations, vector operations (dot products), matrix multiplication
+- Solving linear equations, vector operations (dot products), matrix multiplication; eigenvalues

 ### Related courses at CU
 This course is similar to the CS department's [CSCI-3656 Numerical Computation](https://github.com/cu-numcomp/numcomp-class/) but has a bit more analysis (and more math prerequisites), fewer implementation details, and similar but not identical topics.